dasch-swiss/dsp-ui-lib/README.md

 # DSP-UI library

-This is the demo and developing environment for DSP-UI-LIB (@dasch-swiss/dsp-ui) composed of 4 modules.
+This is the demo and developing environment for DSP-UI-LIB (@dasch-swiss/dsp-ui) comprised of 4 modules.

-The modules help to create a graphical user interface, a web application to use [DSP-API](https://www.knora.org) in a quick and simple way.
-The modules are written in Typescript to use them with [Angular](https://angular.io) (version 9).
+The modules help create a GUI to allow the user to use the [DSP-API](https://www.knora.org) in a quick and simple way from within a web application.
+The modules are written in Typescript for use with [Angular](https://angular.io) (version 9).
 We decided to style components and directives with [Angular Material design](https://material.angular.io).

-DSP-UI-LIB implements [DSP-JS-LIB](https://www.npmjs.com/package/@knora/api) to connect with the [DSP API](https://docs.dasch.swiss/developers/knora/api-reference/).
+DSP-UI-LIB implements [DSP-JS-LIB](https://www.npmjs.com/package/@knora/api) to connect with the [DSP-API](https://docs.dasch.swiss/developers/knora/api-reference/).
 DSP-API is a software framework for storing, sharing, and working with primary sources and data in the humanities.

 DSP-API and DSP-UI-LIB are [free software](http://www.gnu.org/philosophy/free-sw.en.html), released under the [GNU Affero General Public](http://www.gnu.org/licenses/agpl-3.0.en.html) license.